-The Plenary Session itself adopted a decision in which it fundamentally declares itself in favour of the possibility of collaboration between the Kuomintang and the Communist Party of China, although it makes this collaboration conditional upon the acceptance of the four following points : (1) the aboliof the Red Army, (2) the abolition of the Soviet Government, (3) the cessation of Red propaganda and the acceptance of the three principles of Sun Yat-sen, and (4) the cessation of the class struggle.
+The Plenary Session itself adopted a decision in which it fundamentally declares itself in favor of the possibility of collaboration between the Kuomintang and the Communist Party of China, although it makes this collaboration conditional upon the acceptance of the four following points:

+1. The abolition of the Red Army;

+2. The abolition of the Soviet government;

+3. The cessation of Red propaganda and the acceptance of the three principles of Sun Yat-sen;

+4. The cessation of the class struggle.

 What is the actual essence of these four conditions?
-There can be no doubt that on this point differences in principle exist between the Communists and honest Kuomintang patriots on the one hand, and the proJapanese elements and people who have betrayed Sun Yat-sen, on the other.
-The pro-Japanese elements interpret the first two conditions to mean the physical annihilation of the Red Army or, at any rate, the so-called reorganisation of the Red Army by the removal of its commanding officers and political workers.
+There can be no doubt that on this point differences in principle exist between the Communists and honest Kuomintang patriots on the one hand, and the pro-Japanese elements and people who have betrayed Sun Yat-sen, on the other.
+The pro-Japenese elements interpret the first two conditions to mean the physical annihilation of the Red Army or, at any rate, the so-called reorganization of the Red Army by the removal of its commanding officers and political workers.
 The Communists and honest Kuomintang patriots, on the other hand, understand these conditions in quite another way.
-They understand the point about the Red Army to mean the conversation of the Red Army into a national-revolutionary army maintaining its present commanders and political workers, and its inclusion in all-Chinese united nationalrevolutionary army, which must be subordinated to a united command, for the fulfilment of a common military plan in the common struggle against the foreign aggressor.

-The question, of course, cannot be limited merely to a formal change of name, but means a certain change in the character of the Red Army, i.e., its conversion into a component part, into the most efficient section, of the all-Chinese army of the united national anti-Japanese front.
-The point about the Soviets is also interpreted by the Communists and honest Kuomintang members to mean not merely the formal change of the name of the Soviets into local authorities of the Chinese Republic, but also a real change in the character of the power of the Soviets, i.e., the conversion of the Soviet Power into a general democratic Power acting in agreement with a united all-Chinese Central Government.
+They understand the point about the Red Army to mean the conversion of the Red Army into a nationalrevolutionary army maintaining its pressent commanders and political workers. and its inclusion in an all-Chinese united national-revolutionary army, which must be subordinated to a united command, for the fulfilment of a common military plan in the common struggle against the foreign aggressor.
+The question, of course cannot be limited merely to a formal change of name, but means a certain change in the character of the Red Army, i.e., its conversion into a component part, into the most efficient section, of the all-Chinese army of the united national anti-Japanese front.
+The point about the Soviets is also interpreted by the Communists and honest Kuomintang members to mean not merely the formal change of the name of the Soviets into local authorities of the Chinese republic, but also a real change in the character of the power of the Soviets, i.e., the conversion of the Soviet power into a general democratic power acting in agreement with a united all-Chinese Central government.

-This interpretation of these conditions by Communists and honest Kuomintang members is the only correct and real approach to the question!
+This interpretation of these conditions by Communists and honest Kuomintang members is the only correct and real approach to the question.
 The readiness of the Communists to make concessions in politics has definite limits.
 To go beyond those limits would only be harmful for the liberation struggle of the Chinese people.
-Therefore, not only have the Communists no right to go beyond these limits, but honest Kuomintang patriots have no right to demand it.
-And if the first two of the four conditions put forward by the Plenary Session of the C.E.C. of the Kuomintang possess the concrete essence attributed to them by the Communists, then this has in the main been dealt with on more than one occasion in various documents of the Communist Party and, in particular, were mentioned quite clearly and concisely in the appeal addressed by the C.P. of China to the Third Plenary Session of the C.E.C. of the Kuomintang.
+Therefore (not only have the Communists no right to go beyond these limits, but honest Kuomintang patriots have no right to demand it.
+And if the first two of the four conditions put forward by the Flenary Session of the Central Executive Committee of the Kuomintang possess the concrete essence attributed to them by the Communists, then this has in main been dealt with on more than one occasion in various documents of the Communist Party and, in particular, was mentioned quite clearly and concisely in the appeal addressed by the Communist Party of China to the Third Plenary Session of the Central Executive Committee of the Kuomintang.